 Imaging can be valuable in evaluating the extent of the disease.
 Radiological imaging studies are required to investigate areas with suspected mucormycosis, specifically in the brain, paranasal sinuses, lungs, and abdomen, always guided by the clinic.

-The first imaging study in the suspicion of rhinocerebral mucormycosis is with the endoscopic evaluation of the sinuses to look tissue necrosis and to obtain examples of tissue, the presence of characteristic hyphae provides a presumptive diagnosis.
-A computed tomography scan helps us to evaluate contiguous structures such as the eyes and brain, findings in CT scan included soft tissue edema of cavity mucosa, sinus mucoperiosteal thickening, bone erosions, and orbital invasions.
+The first intervention in the suspicion of rhinocerebral mucormycosis is with the endoscopic evaluation and biopsy of the sinuses to examine for tissue necrosis and to obtain examples of tissue, the presence of characteristic hyphae provides a presumptive diagnosis.
+The area of highest-yield, and greatest accuracy, is to biopsy the middle turbinate.
+A computed tomography (CT) scan can help evaluate contiguous structures such as the eyes and brain, findings in CT scan included soft tissue edema of cavity mucosa, sinus mucoperiosteal thickening, bone erosions, and orbital invasions.

 If there is a concern for gastrointestinal mucormycosis (abdominal pain, gastrointestinal bleeding), a CT scan to evaluate for colitis is necessary.
 Once confirmed, colitis should be further investigated by endoscopy with biopsy.
 The presence of characteristic hyphae in the biopsy provides a presumptive diagnosis.

-The standard management of mucormycosis requires early diagnosis, a reversal of risk factors and underlying illness, surgical debridement and prompt administration of intravenous amphotericin B. This entails the prompt management of hyperglycemia, acidosis, and cessation of immunosuppressive agents when possible.
+The standard management of mucormycosis requires early diagnosis, a reversal of risk factors and underlying illness, surgical debridement, and prompt administration of intravenous antifungals - usually amphotericin B. This entails the prompt management of hyperglycemia, acidosis, and cessation of immunosuppressive agents when possible.

-Amphotericin B is considered the first line therapy for mucormycosis.
+Amphotericin B is considered first-line therapy for mucormycosis.
 The lipid formulation of amphotericin B is administered in high doses intravenously once a day as initial therapy.
 The initial starting dose is 5 mg/kg IV daily, with a maximum dose of 10 mg/kg IV.
 Treatment duration depends upon the patient's clinical picture.

 In a case of mucormycosis in its rhinocerebral form, one must consider different pathologies such as orbital cellulitis and cavernous sinus thrombosis.